fl4r3tech/Elf-Craft/docs/TECHNICAL_WRITEUP.md

 ---

-## 5. PS3-Specific ELF Divergences
+## 5. PS3-Specific ABI Divergences

 Due to the proprietary nature of the Sony PS3 SDK, certain structures within the `EBOOT.elf` binaries deviate from the standard PowerPC 64-bit ELFv1 ABI.
 Recognizing these differences is critical for reliable binary analysis and patching.